Michaël Goossens

-Michaël Goossens (born 30 November 1973) is a Belgian retired footballer who played as a striker.
+Michaël Goossens (born 30 November 1973) is a Belgian retired professional footballer who played as a striker.

 Club career

 Born in Ougrée, Seraing, Goossens started playing professionally with R.F.C.
 Seraing at the age of 16, then moved to Standard Liège.
 In the 1992–93 campaign he won the Young Professional Footballer of the Year award whilst, alongside Philippe Léonard and Régis Genaux, being part of The Three Musketeers generation (with Roberto Bisconti playing a smaller role), hailed for their sporting talent but with a troublesome character.

-In September 1996, after helping Standard to two league runner-up places and the 1993 Belgian Cup, Goossens signed for Genoa C.F.C. in Italy, but only lasted there one season, as the Liguria team failed to promote from Serie B. In the following three years, he played in Germany with FC Schalke 04, being used sparingly during his spell and sharing team with compatriots Nico van Kerckhoven (two years) and Marc Wilmots (three).
+In September 1996, after helping Standard to two league runner-up places and the 1993 Belgian Cup, Goossens signed for Genoa in Italy, but only lasted there one season, as the Liguria team failed to promote from Serie B. In the following three years, he played in Germany with Schalke 04, being used sparingly during his spell and sharing team with compatriots Nico van Kerckhoven (two years) and Marc Wilmots (three).

 With the Gelsenkirchen club, Goossens notably scored in the quarterfinals of the 1997–98 UEFA Cup against Inter Milan, but the defending champions were eventually ousted after losing 1–0 away and a 1–1 home draw; with three goals, he was the best scorer in European competition for Schalke, but only netted five times in two-and-a-half seasons combined in the Bundesliga.

 In the 2000 January transfer window Goossens returned to Standard, exchanged for compatriot Émile Mpenza.
 He helped the team reach the final of the cup in 2000, regaining his previous form and scoring more than 40 official goals.

-Goossens then moved abroad again, aged nearly 30, spending one season in Austria with Grazer AK, who won the first – and only – double in its history, finishing one point ahead of FK Austria Wien which were also the losing side in the domestic cup.
+Goossens then moved abroad again, aged nearly 30, spending one season in Austria with Grazer AK, who won the first – and only – double in its history, finishing one point ahead of Austria Wien which were also the losing side in the domestic cup.

-Subsequently, he returned home and played one year for K. Sint-Truidense VV, coached by former Standard and Schalke teammate Wilmots.
+Subsequently, he returned home and played one year for Sint-Truiden, coached by former Standard and Schalke teammate Wilmots.
 Until his 2007 retirement, he would play in the lower and amateur leagues.